Greece Moments Greece Moments

 Greek Donuts Loukoumades Hefeteig Bällchen Dessert Griechenland

-Loukoumades: An utterly heavenly temptation
+Loukoumades: A heavenly temptation

 Bougatsa, μπουγάτσα